docs/cli-reference.md

 ๐Ÿ”ง randal init

-randal init # Interactive โ€” QuickStart or Advanced
+randal init # Interactive โ€” QuickStart or Advanced, then offers runtime setup

 randal init --wizard # Jump straight to Advanced wizard